From the National Athletic Trainers' Association

 Education and Prevention

-- Educate administrators, sports medicine team members, coaches, parents and others on concussion prevention, cause, recognition and referral, physical and cognitive restrictions for concussed athletes, return-to-play protocols and ramifications of improper concussion management.
+- Educating administrators, sports medicine team members, coaches, parents and others on concussion prevention, cause, recognition and referral, physical and cognitive restrictions for concussed athletes, return-to-play protocols and ramifications of improper concussion management;

-- Document potential modifying factors that could delay return to participation, and educate patients on these implications.
+- Documenting potential modifying factors that could delay return to participation, and educate patients on these implications; and

-- Understand limitations of protective equipment for concussion prevention, and read all warning labels associated with that equipment.
+- Understanding limitations of protective equipment for concussion prevention, and read all warning labels associated with that equipment.

 Documentation and legal aspects

-- Document the athlete's (and when appropriate the parent's) understanding of concussive signs and symptoms and his/her responsibility to report a concussion.
+- Document the athlete's (and when appropriate the parent's) understanding of concussive signs and symptoms and his/her responsibility to report a concussion; and

-- Communicate the status of concussed athletes to the managing physician; document all evaluation, management, treatment, return to participation and physician communications.
+- Communicate the status of concussed athletes to the managing physician, document all evaluations, management, treatment, return to participation and physician communications.

 "The legislation and policy area is one that is important for ATs, because they need to not only be aware of any state laws, but also their state interscholastic association policy, school district and/or school policy, and their standing orders with their directing physician," says McLeod.
 "It's a multi-layered system of policies in which one could be more conservative than another.
 Furthermore, it is important that concussions are documented well as this injury holds a high degree of [potential] liability."

-Note: As the statement's discussion of the legal liability aspects of concussion management as they relate to athletic trainers is believed to be the first such discussion in a position statement, it will be the subject of a forthcoming stand-alone article.
+The statement's discussion of the legal liability aspects of concussion management as they relate to athletic trainers, it is worth noting, is believed to be the first such discussion in a position statement regarding concussion management.